m e n u

 She readily abandoned her chair once more.
 "She loves driving, and I heard her dogs not only bark..."
 She paused, then added: "Bow-wow, bow-wow!
 They also: scrape, scrape...!" she pretended to dig for bones, sweeping the waybill across the desk.

-Alex snatched it, before it could snow again, raising an index finger to his forehead to suggest his opposite had lost her mind as an aha-glow went over his face: Of course!
+Alex snatched it, before it could snow again, raising an index finger to his forehead to suggest his opposite had lost her mind, as an aha-glow went over his face: Of course!
 Why hadn't he thought of that himself?
 His brother was absolutely crazy about his green stuff, letting everything grow all over the place like his hair and calling it "garden".
-When Alex had lived in his half of the house, he had more than once witnessed the old fool dancing around, when exotic plants popped up.
+When Alex lived in his half of the house, he more than once witnessed the old fool dancing around, when exotic plants popped up.
 Well, even as a child, the oddball had done strange things...

 "Get her a rental contract immediately!"
 The businessman almost sang, making a few Fred Astaire steps towards the door.
 "But if anything breaks - I don't want to hear about it, got it?
 Clogged drainage, leaky roof - she can mend it herself, understand?
 Write that in as clear as the Bible!"